Be greater than your allergies

 That depends on where you live and what you’re allergic to.
 But generally speaking, there are three allergy seasons for outdoor allergens: spring, summer, and fall.1

-In some places, spring allergy season can start as early as February.2 Trees the main culprit, produce high amounts of pollen.1
+In some places, spring allergy season can start as early as February.2 Trees, the main culprit, produce high amounts of pollen.1 For an in-depth look into spring allergies, tap here.

 During summer, grasses, such as Timothy, Johnson, and Rye, release allergy-causing pollen.3